 Thanks for emailing that article!

-We talked to Amanda Eddy before our Glaucoma 360 Annual Gala in February 2017, where Amanda participated in the evening program by telling her personal glaucoma story and introducing the live auction.
+We talked to Amanda Eddy before our Glaucoma 360 Annual Gala, where Amanda participated in the evening program by telling her personal glaucoma story and introducing the live auction.
 Hear Amanda's story in her own words:

 Amanda Eddy: Many people think it's a disease that just affects elderly people, especially with being born with it and living with it my whole life, people are like, "You have glaucoma?"

 I was born with glaucoma.
 My father actually had glaucoma and went blind when he was young, so it's been a really big part of my life in one way or another.
 When I was diagnosed, we were living in the Middle East at the time, and my family immediately flew to Washington, DC, and I had two surgeries under the care of Dr. Marshall Parks, and it was kind of that day on, I started a regimen of twice daily eye drops, visits to my doctor every few months, and I've just been that way ever since, and I've had incredible care.
 I'm very, very good about putting my eye drops in, and it's just a miracle it's been under control, and I haven't lost any vision.

 Two years ago, everything was stable, and all of a sudden, it wasn't, and I had to go into, pretty much really quickly, two surgeries back to back.
 If I wasn't going diligently to my doctor's, I wouldn't have known that, and who knows what would have happened.